 Plastics have made our lives easier and are important to keeping many materials cheap, flexible, durable, and transparent.
-However, there’s a dark side to plastics: how do we properly dispose of them to avoid the plastic pollution that is taking over the oceans around the world?
+However, there’s a dark side to plastics: how do we properly dispose of them to avoid the plastic pollution that is taking over the oceans around the world and poses a risk to public health?

 As we rely on plastics more and more for computers, cell phones, and even modern medicine, it’s important that we also understand how to create and maintain proper and effective recycling techniques to reduce the current rate of plastic pollution both on land and in our oceans.